weepay/Woocommerce/README.md

 ## Installation
 * Backup your webstore and database
-* Download the source [Opencart 2.0.x Last version releases](https://github.com/weepay/Opencart-2.0/releases/), just copy all the files in the zip to your wordpress wp-content/plugins  directory.
+* Download the source [Woocommerce Plugin](https://github.com/weepay/Woocommerce/releases/), just copy all the files in the zip to your wordpress wp-content/plugins  directory.
 * Click Extensions tab and extension tab in your wordpress admin panel.
 * Find weepay extension and install the module.
 Then click woocommerce settings payment subtab.
 * Get your api keys from weepay merchant [backend](https://www.pos.weepay.co/)